krishi761/expense-tracker/README.md

    dotnet restore
    ```

-3. Run database migrations (this will create the SQLite database):
+3. Run database migrations (creates the SQLite database):

    ```bash
    dotnet ef database update
    ```

-4. Run the API:
+4. Start the API server:

    ```bash
    dotnet run
    ```

-The API will start on `http://localhost:8000`.
+   The API will be available at `http://localhost:8000`

 ### 3. Frontend Setup (Angular)

-1. Navigate back to the project root directory:
+1. Navigate back to the project root:

    ```bash
    cd ..